electricimp/Promise/README.md

 # Promise

-Implementation of promises for Electric Imp/Squirrel.
+The library provides an implementation of promises for Electric Imp/Squirrel.

 According to Wikipedia: “Futures and promises originated in functional programming and related paradigms (such as logic programming) to decouple a value (a future) from how it was computed (a promise), allowing the computation to be done more flexibly, notably by parallelizing it.”